rafiaw01/M607-Retake/README.md

   # The database contains dummy data that is used for the project and can be seen in the seed.ts file of the project .

+# IF PROBLEMS DO EXIST KINDLY READ the Packages documentation that is readily available on several search engines such as google